saptarshibasu/azure-study/README.md

 * Azure Traffic Manager is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions
 * Traffic Manager uses DNS to direct client requests to the most appropriate service endpoint based on a traffic-routing method and the health of the endpoints
+* Using a CNAME record with the domain name registrar, the DNS queris for the given domain name need to be routed to traffic manager
 * Traffic Manager is resilient to failure, including the failure of an entire Azure region
 * Traffic Manager improves application responsiveness by directing traffic to the endpoint with the lowest network latency for the client
 * Azure Traffic Manager supports six traffic-routing methods to determine how to route network traffic to the various service endpoints